It’s interesting that the first part of the word ‘optimism’ spells ‘opt’ because being optimistic is a choice that you can opt in or out of.

 I heard her out and told her I truly understood her frustration.
 I had felt it too.
 The scissors provided in schools do not cater for lefties – as many utensils don’t.
 I explained it is difficult and we have to work harder and practise more, but when we finally nail it, we are superheroes.

-Fortunately, I have ‘unihand’ scissors in my studio, so I had her practise with those and we moved onto the more challenging right-hand scissors when she gained confidence.
+Fortunately, I have ‘unihand’ scissors in my studio, so I had her practice with those and we moved on to the more challenging right-hand scissors when she gained confidence.
 It worked like a charm.
 She cuts paper beautifully now and is so proud of her ‘leftiness’.
-We even have a secret handshake, reserved only for ‘superlefties’. 🙂
+We even have a secret handshake, reserved only for ‘superlefties’. 😊

 Optimism in Kids – Distract them